This wild mushroom risotto recipe is brought to you in partnership with my friends at La Cucina Italiana. As always opinions are 100 percent my own.

-A few weeks ago, a couple I was doing a private class for requested a mushroom risotto.
+A few weeks ago, a couple I was doing a private class for requested a vegan mushroom risotto.
 So I wrote up a recipe and then held their hand as they slowly added the stock, cup by cup, until all the starchy goodness was coaxed from every last grain.

 Risotto is one of those intimidating dishes that’s actually really simple.
 What makes it scary is that a recipe won’t really help you because so much of the process depends on instinct and feel.
 That’s why I like to teach it.
 But the basic concept is taking a high-starch grain (traditionally Arborio rice) and toasting it in oil so that it maintains its shape during the slow cooking process.
 Then, you allow the grains to gradually absorb stock, one cup at a time, until they’ve released their starches and become tender.

-Wild Mushroom Risotto with Leeks & Fennel
+Vegan Wild Mushroom Risotto with Leeks & Fennel

-- 2 tablespoons olive oil
+- 4 tablespoons extra virgin olive oil divided

-- 1 teaspoon freshly chopped rosemary
+- 1 teaspoon finely chopped fresh rosemary

-- 1 sweet onion diced
+- 1 medium fennel bulb finely diced

 - 2 garlic cloves minced